Demographics of the United States: Prisoners

-In 2023, an estimated 1,850,595 adults were imprisoned in the US.
+In 2024, an estimated 1,867,404 adults were imprisoned in the United States according to the 2024 American Community Survey.

-In 2016 it was reported that 92.7% of all prisoners were male, 6.9% female, 0.3% being transgender and 0.1% being nonbinary.
-In 2022 there were 180,684 women in prison.
-Most women that were involved in the correctional system were under probation with 717,811 being so and parolees numbered at 76,870.
-87,874 women were in prison and 92,900 in jail in 2022.
+In 2016 it was reported that 92.7% of all prisoners were male, 6.9% female, 0.3% transgender, and 0.1% nonbinary.
+In 2022, there were 180,684 women incarcerated in U.S. prisons and jails.
+Most women involved in the country's correctional system were actually under probation, with 717,811 being so classified.
+Female parolees numbered 76,870, while 87,874 women were held in prisons and 92,900 women were held in jails in 2022.

-Racially speaking at the federal level; 37% were Hispanic, 32% Black/African American, 21% white, 2% Native American or Alaska Native while Asians, Native Hawaiians and other pacific islanders made up 2% of the population while "Nearly 7% of federal prisoners identified as two or more races".
-At the state level 34% identified as Black/African American, 32% white, 21% Hispanic, 1% Native American or Alaskan Native, 1% as being either Asian/Native Hawaiian/Other Pacific Islander and 11% "identified with two or more races".
+Some 37% of all federal prisoners were Hispanic, 32% Black/African American, 21% white, and 2% Native American or Alaska Native.
+Asians, Native Hawaiians and other Pacific islanders made up 2% of the population, while "nearly 7% of federal prisoners identified as two or more races".
+In state prisons, 34% identified as Black/African American, 32% white, 21% Hispanic, 1% Native American or Alaskan Native, 1% as being either Asian/Native Hawaiian/Other Pacific Islander, and 11% "identified with two or more races".

+LGBTQ Population

+The United States Census Bureau does not measure sexual orientation but plans are in place to start measuring it starting in 2027 with the American Community Survey.
+In 2024, Gallup reported that 9.3% of adults were LGBTQ.
+The percentage of people who have reported being LGBTQ has risen during the 2010s and 2020s.
+Of LGBTQ adults in the United States, the most common identification was bisexual, with 56.3% of LGBTQ adults identifying as bisexual; bisexual people made up 5.2% of the adult U.S. population.
+The survey also reported that 13.9% of LGBTQ adults were transgender and made up 1.3% of the U.S. adult population.

+In the 2020 United States census, there were more reported same-sex married couples than unmarried ones as there were 668,497 married same-sex couples and 500,073 unmarried same-sex couples.

+In June 2023, UCLA's Williams Institute reported that there were approximately 823,000 same-sex couples in the United States.
+Also according to the institute, most same-sex couples were female at 53% and males were 47% of same-sex couples.